What were the major prophets trying to accomplish?

 |Daniel 605-535 B.C.||Daniel is a series of prophecies about the rise and fall of kingdoms.
 He starts with the Babylonian empire, followed by the Medo-Persian, Grecian, and the Roman empires.
 His prophecies predict a gap in time and then a revival of the aforementioned sequence of empires.
 The revived empire will be headed by the anti-christ.
 That empire will fall and be replaced by God’s kingdom.|

-Their primary message was a call to Israel to worship and serve the God of Abraham, Isaac, and Jacob alone.
-The prophets did whatever God wanted them to do.
+Both the major and minor prophets did whatever God wanted them to do.
 The above passages have provided an overview.
 Everything the prophets did benefited someone.
-Moses was a prophet (Deut.
-34:10) who led the Jewish people out of Egypt and toward the Promised Land.
+Moses was a prophet (Deuteronomy 34:10) who led the Jewish people out of Egypt and toward the Promised Land.
 Daniel was a prophet who ruled in Babylon under Nebuchadnezzar.
 Samuel was asked to select and anoint the first two kings of Israel: Saul and David.
 Isaiah, Jeremiah, Ezekiel, Elijah, Elisha, Malachi, Jonah, and many other prophets spoke and acted on behalf of God.
 God asked them to submit, obey, and speak for Him and they did.

 Reference Links:Is there a list of all the known prophets and prophecies?